John Winthrop: Slavery and the slave trade

-In the aftermath of the Pequot War of 1636-38, many of the captured Pequots warriors were shipped to the West Indies as slaves.
+In the aftermath of the Pequot War of 1636–38, many of the captured Pequots warriors were shipped to the West Indies as slaves.
 Winthrop kept one male and two female Pequots as slaves.

 In 1641, the Massachusetts Body of Liberties was enacted, codifying rules about slavery, among many other things.
 Winthrop was a member of the committee which drafted the code, but his exact role is not known because records of the committee have not survived.
 C. S. Manegold writes that Winthrop was opposed to the Body of Liberties because he favored a common law approach to legislation.

 Trade and diplomacy

 Rising tensions in England culminated in a civil war and led to a significant reduction in the number of people and provisions arriving in the colonies.
 The colonists consequently began to expand trade and interaction with other colonies, non-English as well as English.
 This led to trading ventures with other Puritans on Barbados, a source of cotton, and with the neighboring French colony of Acadia.

 French Acadia covered the eastern half of present-day Maine, as well as New Brunswick and Nova Scotia.
-It was embroiled in a minor civil war between competing administrators; English colonists began trading with Charles de Saint-Étienne de la Tour in 1642, and his opponent Charles de Menou d'Aulnay warned Boston traders away from la Tour's territories.
-In June 1643, la Tour came to Boston and requested military assistance against assaults by d'Aulnay.
-Governor Winthrop refused to provide official assistance, but allowed la Tour to recruit volunteers from the colony for service.
+It was embroiled in a minor civil war between competing administrators; English colonists began trading with Charles de Saint-Étienne de la Tour in 1642, and his opponent Charles de Menou d'Aulnay warned Boston traders away from de la Tour's territories.
+In June 1643, de la Tour came to Boston and requested military assistance against assaults by d'Aulnay.
+Governor Winthrop refused to provide official assistance, but allowed de la Tour to recruit volunteers from the colony for service.

 This decision brought on a storm of criticism, principally from the magistrates of Essex County, which was geographically closest to the ongoing dispute.
 John Endecott was particularly critical, noting that Winthrop had given the French a chance to see the colonial defenses.
 The 1644 election became a referendum on Winthrop's policy, and he was turned out of office.
 The Acadian dispute was eventually resolved with d'Aulnay as the victor.
 In 1646, Winthrop was again in the governor's seat when d'Aulnay appeared in Boston and demanded reparations for damage done by the English volunteers.
 Winthrop placated the French governor with the gift of a sedan chair, originally given to him by an English privateer.